ceccopierangiolieugenio/pyTermTk/docs/MDNotes/Games.md

 * Pacman (Does not require long keypresses)
 * Nibbles (Does not require long keypresses)
 * Canabalt (Mouse Press)
+* Plants VS Zombies (the table prototype with green theme and icons looks very similar)

 # 7DRL
 https://itch.io/jam/7drl-challenge-2024